Ironmouse: Philanthropy and CVID awareness

 From early in her career, Ironmouse has been keen on raising awareness about common variable immunodeficiency (CVID) and primary immunodeficiency (PI).
 In an interview with Plasma Hero, she said, "At the time, I think I was so worried I didn't realize how talking about it could raise awareness; I don't make my illness the main focus of my content, but I do speak about it from time to time for education and awareness and to explain why I may not be feeling my best at times".
 On August 4, 2021, she held a charity event for the Immune Deficiency Foundation (IDF) and raised over $100,000.
 This encouraged other creators such as CDawgVA to follow in her footsteps and raise more money for the charity.
 In an interview with the IDF, CDawgVA acknowledged Ironmouse's role in educating him about PI and the IDF.
 She also hosted a 30-day subathon in June 2023 and a 39-day subathon in September 2024, where she donated half of all the subscription income to the IDF.

 Ironmouse also has raised a significant amount of awareness for donations and the importance of plasma.
 She stated in an interview with Plasma Hero, "I know so many people encourage blood donation, and I want to make sure I can reach as many people as I can to tell people about living with a PI and donating plasma.
 I want more people to know that we are here and we need support, but I also want people to know that they are not alone."
 She used her platform to encourage more people to donate plasma which has been well received by her viewers.
-As she quoted in an interview with Dexerto, "It's really nice to be able to see so many people tweet at me every time I donate plasma, which is something I never saw before, It's just really nice to see the reception that everyone has given me, and the fact that people wanna know more about it, and people wanna donate plasma, and people wanna help out because it's a rare disease, and not a lot of people know about it."
 Her efforts for raising awareness were also well recognized by the Immune Deficiency Foundation (IDF), which earned her the "Plasma Hero Award" at the 2024 PI Conference.
 She is also artistically involved in raising awareness.
 On June 12, 2024, Ironmouse released her single "Carry On", which was the ending song for the "Compromised: Life Without Immunity" documentary by the Immune Deficiency Foundation.

+Video game appearances

+In May 2023, Ironmouse was featured as part of a VShojo collaboration for Smite, which included an Ironmouse skin and voice pack for the character Persephone.

+On December 14, 2025, Ironmouse was featured as part of a bbno$ virtual concert briefly available in Peak.

+In August 2026, Ironmouse was added to Fortnite Battle Royale as a Sprite—a new type of companion introduced in chapter 7 season 3—which provides health regeneration when the player is low, along with Cloak‑based partial invisibility and low‑gravity movement while active.
+The Sprite was accidentally released early during the July 30 v41.30 update before being vaulted, with Epic Games later confirming a proper launch on August 4, 2026 to coincide with her nine-year anniversary of streaming.
+This was followed by an Icon Series skin and bundle released on September 18, 2026.